phyce/rl-natural-speech/src/main/java/dev/phyce/naturalspeech/README.md

 ### `LibObjC`
 For macOS, we use JNA to directly interface with the OS native Objective-C API, `Foundation`. https://developer.apple.com/documentation/foundation

-Since JNA interfaces to C, but macOS is in Objective-C, the interop is performed through the Objective-C Runtime (synonmous with the Java Runtime Environment). https://developer.apple.com/documentation/objectivec/objective-c_runtime?language=objc
+Since JNA interfaces to C, but macOS API is in Objective-C, the interop is performed through the Objective-C Runtime (synonmous with the Java Runtime Environment). https://developer.apple.com/documentation/objectivec/objective-c_runtime?language=objc

 The level of Java/Obj-C interop we perform is somewhat novel, including implementing the Obj-C Block application-binary-interface (Blocks in Obj-C is synonmous with Java closures).